What is Encaustic?

 In encaustic painting, pigments are mixed with melted beeswax and damar resin, creating a colored wax medium.
 The artist applies this encaustic medium to a surface and then uses heat to fuse the layers of wax together.
 This can be done with a blow torch, an iron, a heat gun, or other tools.

 Encaustic allows for a variety of effects, including layering, texture, and mixed media.
-Artists can carve into the wax, create texture with various tools, and even embed objects or collage materials within the layers (as shown on bottom left).
+Artists can carve into the wax, create texture with various tools, and even embed objects or collage materials within the layers.
 The wax can be translucent or opaque, depending on the desired effect.
-One of the advantages of encaustic is its durability and resistance to moisture.
+Among the advantages of encaustic are its luminousity, durability, and resistance to moisture.